jonshiach/graphics-notes/_sources/_pages/01_intro_to_javascript.md

 ## Conditional statements

 **Conditional statements** allow your program to make decisions and run different code depending on whether a logical condition is true or false.
-The basic conditional statement is a `if` statment
+The basic conditional statement is a `if` statement

 ```javascript
 if (condition) {